CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** useReducer, useMemo,useCallback, useImperativeHandle & useLayoutEffect.

 **Thoughts:** So basically these are as follows:

--useReducer: It allow to group similar action in one function that change a state.
+1. **useReducer:** It allow to group similar action in one function that change a state.
 For example: having two button change one increment the count, other decrement the count, thus count is state where changing its value is similar action.

--useMemo, useCallback: For optimization purpose, should be used rarely.
+1. **useMemo, useCallback:** For optimization purpose, should be used rarely.

--useImperativeHandle: Allow to pass props from child to parent.
+1. **useImperativeHandle:** Allow to pass props from child to parent.

--useLayoutEffect: Similar to useEffect instead it call after render but before the screen is updated.
+1. **useLayoutEffect:** Similar to useEffect instead it call after render but before the screen is updated.